eyecan-ai/eyecandies/README.md

 The output dataset has, for each sample, a `depth.npy` item, which is a float32 depth map in meters.
 Note that all other files are **hard-linked**, so no extra space is used.

-If you use the `depth2mt` stage in a python script, you should use the class name:
+If you use the `depth2mt` stage in a python script, you should use its class name:

 ```python
 from pipelime.sequences import SamplesSequence